jpagolia/resources/bash.md

 `~akkornel/checkquota` check quota in home directory, scg labs folder, and oak

 ## GPUs
 `nvidia-smi` check the GPU specs.
 This will show the driver that is installed, as well as the cuda version needed.
+This must be done after sshing into the node that actually has the GPU attached to it, not the login node (which has a small GPU).
 - You will need to install cuda into your virtual environment or conda environment, or load the cuda module if it is already installed somewhere else.
 - You will also need to proper jax and jaxlib versions, as well as torch.
 - https://login.scg.stanford.edu/tutorials/gpus/